Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Monopole charge from linking

 Since there are no higher-energy bands, automatically $\eta_+ = 0$, and the quantities defined in Eq.~(\ref{eqn:charge-combinations}) are not relevant.
 The even parity of $\eta_-$ follows from the anticommutation of the charge of {blue} ($G=0$) NLs with the charge of the {red} ($G=-1$) NLs.
 More precisely, the discussion in Sec.~\ref{sec:compositions} forces the {blue} NL-ring ${\textrm{L}_0^1}$ to be linked with an \emph{even} number of {red} NLs ${\textrm{L}_{-1}}$.
 This implies an even number of intersection points $\textrm{P}_{-1}^a$ of ${\textrm{L}_{-1}}$ with the disc $\mathcal{D}^2$, such that the parity of $\eta_-$ is indeed even.

 We further need to show that all admissible manipulations of NLs [achieved by continuous deformations of $H(\bs{k})$] that preserve the $G=0$ band gap on $\mathcal{S}^2$ keep the value of $\eta_-\in 2\intg$ invariant.
 To that end, we consider the processes that might potentially change the number and the flux of the intersection points $\textrm{P}_{-1}^a$.
 Such changes could occur due to the following reasons: \begin{itemize} \item[(\emph{i})] A segment of a {red} NL ${\textrm{L}_{-1}}$ might move across the NL-ring ${\textrm{L}_0^1}$.
 This would change the number of intersection points $\textrm{P}_{-1}^a$ by $\pm 1$, and also the value of $\eta_-$ by $\pm 1$.
 However, since the charge of {blue} NLs anticommutes with the charge of {red} NLs, such processes are topologically forbidden (cf.~Sec.~\ref{sec:crossings}). \item[(\emph{ii})] A segment of ${\textrm{L}_{-1}}$ could move across the disc $\mathcal{D}^2$ bounded by ${\textrm{L}_0^1}$.
 Such a motion produces two intersection points $\textrm{P}_{-1}^{1,2}$ with opposite fluxes, $w_{-1}^{1} = - w_{-1}^2$.
 Therefore, this process does not change the linking number $\eta_-$ in Eq.~(\ref{eqn:charge-intersection}) [cf.~Fig.~\ref{fig:2+1-bands}(a--b)]. \item[(\emph{iii})] A pair of {red} NLs that intersect the disc $\mathcal{D}^2$ at points $\textrm{P}_{-1}^{1,2}$ could reconnect, removing the two intersection points in the process.
 However, this is possible only if the two {red} NLs have \emph{opposite} orientation.
-This implies that the removed points carry opposite fluxes $w_{-1}^1 = - w_{-1}^2$, and their disappearance does not change $\eta_-$ [cf.~Fig.~\ref{fig:2+1-bands}(c--d)]. \item[(\emph{iv})] We showed in Sec.~\ref{sec:four-are-trivial} that four parallel NLs inside the same gap are, in some sense, trivial [cf.~Eq.~(\ref{eqn:i4-trivial})].
+This implies that the removed points carry opposite fluxes $w_{-1}^1 = - w_{-1}^2$, and their disappearance does not change $\eta_-$ [cf.~Fig.~\ref{fig:2+1-bands}(c--d)]. \item[(\emph{iv})] We showed in Sec.~\ref{sec:four-are-trivial} that four parallel NLs inside the same gap are, in \TB{certain} sense, trivial [cf.~Eq.~(\ref{eqn:i4-trivial})].
 One could thus consider a local annihilation of four parallel {red} NL segments.
 However, as shown in Fig.~\ref{fig:i4}, such a process necessarily produces a pair of {blue} NL-rings ${\textrm{L}_0^{2,3}}$.
 These additional NL-rings present an obstacle standing in the way between the disc $\mathcal{D}^2$ and the region where the four {red} NL segments have annihilated [cf.~Fig.~\ref{fig:2+1-bands}(e--f)].
-Therefore, this process does not allow us to change the fluxes on the disc $\mathcal{D}^2$. \end{itemize} There is, in fact, a simple process that \emph{does} change $\eta_-$: Sweeping a {blue} NL in front of ${\textrm{L}_0^1}$ [cf.~Fig.~\ref{fig:braiding}(a,c)].
-According to Sec.~\ref{sec:orientations}, this flips the sign of all the fluxes $w_{-1}^a$.
-However, this process is special, and corresponds to braiding ${\textrm{L}_0^1}$ around the NL.
-We show in Sec.~\ref{sec:NA-braiding} and in the appendices, that this interesting exception can be treated separately, and that it corresponds to a non-trivial action induced by the first homotopy group on the second.
+Therefore, this process does not allow us to change the fluxes on the disc $\mathcal{D}^2$. \end{itemize} \TB{All the presented strategies to change the linking number $\eta_-$ are unsuccessful.}